Sunday, December 12, 2021

 PLANNING: MY TARGET AUDIENCE & HOW I ENGAGED THEM

-From the FutureLearn course that I am following Distribution: Connecting Films With Audiences, I know that
+From the FutureLearn course that I am following Distribution: Connecting Films With Audiences, I know that all products are targeted at specific audiences.

 PLANNING: MY AUDIENCE QUESTIONARE